Steps to complete your application:

 If you take the SAT and/or ACT more than once, the Admission Committee will review your highest scores from each section, resulting in what is widely known as a superscore.

-5. Teacher Evaluation
+5. Teacher Evaluation - optional

 Letter(s) of recommendation may be submitted by your teachers (preferably English, math, science or history) through the Common Application.